|OS Map Reference:||SU 82815 61091|

 A number of double-figure fish are also present, which have done well as a result of the management plans formerly undertaken on the fishery.

-Common Carp to 43lb 12oz, Mirror Carp to a top weight of 48lb, Bream to 9lb+, Perch to 3lb 12oz, Tench to 7lb+ & Catfish are all present.
+Common Carp to 43lb 12oz, Mirror Carp to a top weight of 48lb, Bream to 9lb+, Perch to 3lb 12oz, Tench to 7lb+ & Catfish to 91lb are all present.

-The Cats were stocked in 1993 as ‘kittens’ and the good head of fish that makes up the backbone of the stock, now top 62lb in weight with much larger specimens seen, but not caught.
+The Cats were stocked in 1993 as ‘kittens’ and the good head of fish that makes up the backbone of the stock now top 91lb in weight!

 FAS foundations strengthened The Executive Committee have always looked at new waters that became available in our catchment area, and over the last few years …